NishantDesai1306/pdp_vs_ts_lite/README.md

 ## Getting Started

-This app works on android devices but die to lack of MacOS machine I could not test it on iOS device.
+This app works on android and ios devices.

 List of sources of images that I have used in this app
  - /img/ts.png - Created myself